Ukraine tensions send European stock investors running for cover

 By Francesco Canepa

-LONDON, March 3 European equity investors took fright at Russia's military intervention in neighbouring Ukraine on Monday, dragging the euro zone Euro STOXX 50 index to its biggest daily fall since June.
+LONDON, March 3 Investors took fright at Russia's military intervention in neighbouring Ukraine on Monday, setting the pan-European FTSEurofirst 300 index on course for its second-biggest daily fall since June.

-Companies exposed to the region, such as Austria's Raiffeisen Bank International, were the worst hit.
+Companies exposed to the region, such as Austria's Raiffaisen Bank International, were among the top fallers.

 "Investors had underestimated the risks of an escalation in Ukraine, so the events over the weekend are a wake-up call for the market," said David Thebault, head of quantitative sales trading at Global Equities in Paris.

-Banks were among the top fallers, led by a 9.6 percent fall for Raiffeisen, which has the largest exposure to Ukraine among European blue chips.
+Banks were among the top fallers, led by Raiffeisen, which has the largest exposure to Ukraine among European blue chips.

-Carmaker Renault and brewer Carlsberg, which have significant exposure to Russia, fell 5.4 percent and 5.3 percent, respectively.
+Companies with significant exposure to Russia, such as carmaker Renault and brewer Carlsberg, fell 5.9 percent and 5.4 percent.

-The pan-European FTSEurofirst ended 2.2 percent lower at 1,318.24 points, its steepest fall since Jan.
-24, when economic and policy worries prompted a surge in anxiety over emerging market assets.
+The FTSEurofirst was down 2 percent at 1,320.97 points at 1514 GMT, its steepest fall since Jan.
+24, when the index had also been pummelled by tensions in emerging countries.

-The cost of insuring against further swings in euro zone blue chips, as measured by the Euro STOXX volatility index , rose 30.4 percent, its biggest one-day rise since 2011, even though it remained at a relatively subdued level of 21.9 points, compared to a 2013 peak of nearly 27.
+The cost of insuring against further swings in euro zone blue chips, as measured by the Euro STOXX volatility index , rose 27.6 percent, its biggest one-day rise since 2011, even though it remained at a relatively subdued level of around 21 points, compared to a 2013 peak of nearly 27.

 "(Emerging) markets remain a major concern for investors and will undoubtedly be source of higher volatility for the European equity markets over the coming months," strategists at Societe Generale wrote in a note on Monday.